 Mistake 1 – Soil Model

-It’s often stated that Earthing is not a precise science.
-It relies on the interface between two components, 1) the man-made (electrical system) with 2) the natural element, e.g. the geology of the site.
+Observing that Electrical Earthing is not a precise science.
+It relies on the interface between two components, 1) the human-made (electrical system) with 2) the natural element, e.g. the geology of the site.

-The man-made can be well defined.
-Its behaviour can be easily predicted and calculated.
-Whereas, nature has a way of throwing curved balls (unpredictability) which can make ‘making-sense’ of this interface a lot more challenging.
+The human-made can be well defined.
+Its behaviour easily predicted and calculated.
+Whereas, nature has a way of throwing curved balls (unpredictability) which can make ‘making sense’ of this interface a lot more challenging.

-The key point is the Soil Model is the foundational cornerstone that ALL subsequent parts of the Earthing System Design are built upon and are 100% reliant on for their validity.
-This means, elimination of error at this stage is of absolute capital importance.
-In this case studied, the stated error % reported was greater than 10% – this is unacceptably high error as a starting point.
+The Soil Model, the foundational cornerstone and critical point ALL subsequent parts of the Electrical Earthing System Design thus built upon and 100% reliant on for their validity.
+This principle means, elimination of error at this stage is of absolute capital importance.
+In this case, studied, the stated error % reported was greater than 10% – this is an unacceptably high error as a starting point.

 Mistake 2 – Fault Level

-Fault levels should be accurately calculated by the supplying authority or asset owner.
-These days, this is usually done by circuit theory based computation, but manual calculation is also practical.
+The supplying authority or asset owner should accurately calculate fault levels.
+These days, usually done by circuit theory based computation, but the manual calculation is also practical.

-For the case studied, a fault level which was twice the magnitude of the real situation was used and reported.
-This was probably due to the incorrect data being provided or assumed.
-The net effect was to immediately overstate any resulting EPR by 100%, which would have led to significantly more buried copper being installed than was necessary.
+For the case study, using a fault level twice the magnitude of the real situation and reported.
+This fault level was probably due to the incorrect data being provided or assumed.
+The net effect was to overstate any resulting EPR by 100% immediately, which would have led to significantly installing more buried copper than necessary.

 Mistake 3 – Impedance Contributions